Technology

 Childcare costs and tax credits

 Factor in any additional benefits and entitlements, such as child tax credits and working tax credits.
-If you are entitled to working tax credits, you may be able to get an extra allowance to help towards childcare costs.
+If you're entitled to working tax credits, you may be able to get an extra allowance to help towards childcare costs.
 Read our guide on calculating tax credits to find out more.

 You could be entitled to childcare vouchers from your employer.
 These enable you to pay for your childcare directly from your gross salary, before tax and National Insurance is deducted.
 Find out more about getting help with childcare costs.